 102. Confirmation, cancellation or variation of vetoes

-(1) A person whose statement of wishes was registered under this Division before the veto cut off day may, in a form approved by the Director-General, cancel or apply to vary the statement.
+(1) A person whose statement of wishes was registered under this Division before the veto cut off day may, in a form approved by the CEO, cancel or apply to vary the statement.

-(2) The Director-General may approach the person who sought the registration of a contact veto and ask the person whether he or she wishes to —
+(2) The CEO may approach the person who sought the registration of a contact veto and ask the person whether he or she wishes to —

 (a) confirm the veto;